elastisys/compliantkubernetes/docs/user-guide/how-many-environments.md

 Many regulations require strict separation between testing and production environments.
 In particular, production data should not be compromised, no matter what happens in testing environments.

+Similarly, some regulations -- such as Medical Devices Regulation (MDR) -- require you to take a risk-based approach to changing the tech stack.
+Depending on your risk assessment, this implies verifying changes in a non-production environment before going into production.

 Therefore, Compliant Kubernetes recommends setting up **at least two environments**:

 - staging;